Manila East Road: Route description

 Manila East Road starts in barangay Rosario, Pasig as Ortigas Avenue at its intersection with Dr. Sixto Antonio Avenue.
 It then enters the province of Rizal at Cainta, where it turns south at Cainta Junction towards the poblacion.
 It enters Taytay, where it meets Taytay Diversion Road near the marketplace.
-It will then follow a route that circumscribes Laguna de Bay, passing through the municipalities of Angono, Binangonan, Cardona, Morong, Baras, Tanay, and Pililla in Rizal and Mabitac, Famy, Siniloan, Pangil, Pakil, Paete, Kalayaan, Lumban, and Pagsanjan in Laguna.
+It will then follow a route that circumscribes Laguna de Bay, passing through the coastal municipalities of Angono, Binangonan, Cardona, Morong, Baras, Tanay, and Pililla in Rizal.
+It then climbs through a mountainous terrain and enters the province of Laguna, traversing the municipalities of Mabitac, Famy, Siniloan, Pangil, Pakil, Paete, Kalayaan, Lumban, and Pagsanjan.

 Alternative names

 Manila East Road is also known as National Road or National Highway.
-Its section from Rosario, Pasig to Cainta Junction is also known as Rosario–Cainta Road and a part of Ortigas Avenue Extension, while its section from Tanay to Pililla is also known as Tanay–Pililla Road.
+Its section from Rosario, Pasig to Cainta Junction is also known as Rosario–Cainta Road and a part of Ortigas Avenue Extension, while its section from Tanay to Pililla is also known as Tanay–Pililla Road and its section from Mabitac to Famy is also knwon as Mabitac–Famy Road.
 Its section designated as N602, from Famy to Pagsanjan, forms part of Calamba–Santa Cruz–Famy Junction Road.

 The highway is also locally known as the following within respective poblacions: